|

 Means of production / workforce:

-Specialised in: “postcards with views” (description from 1898, meant are typical chromolitho ‘Greetings from’ type cards), real photo cards, colouring and gelatine finishing works
+Specialised in: “postcards with views” (description from 1895-1898 times, meant are typical chromolitho ‘Greetings from’ type cards, not illustrated here); real photo cards, colouring and gelatine finishing works

 Illustrations (from top):